Five Iron Frenzy: All the Hype That Money Can Buy and Five Iron Frenzy 2: Electric Boogaloo (2000–2001)

 In April 2000, Five Iron Frenzy released their third album All the Hype That Money Can Buy.
-By this time, public and media interest in ska music had waned significantly, and, motivated by the desire to not "put out the same record twice", All the Hype That Money Can Buy found Five Iron diversifying their sound far beyond ska, incorporating stronger rock and punk influences as well as elements of Latin music, salsa, calypso and reggae.
+By this time, public and media interest in ska music had waned significantly, and, motivated by the desire to not "put out the same record twice", All the Hype That Money Can Buy found Five Iron Frenzy diversifying their sound far beyond ska, incorporating stronger rock and punk influences as well as elements of Latin music, salsa, calypso and reggae.
 The album included the song "A New Hope", which was written about the 1999 Columbine High School massacre in Columbine, Colorado, where guitarist Micah Ortega's sister was a student at the time of the shooting.
-Although the mainstream decline of ska music worked against the album in promotion and airplay, All the Hype That Money Can Buy became Five Iron's then highest-charting release, reaching number 6 on the Contemporary Christian charts and number 146 on the Billboard 200.
+Although the mainstream decline of ska music worked against the album in promotion and airplay, All the Hype That Money Can Buy became Five Iron Frenzy's then highest-charting release, reaching number 6 on the Contemporary Christian charts and number 146 on the Billboard 200.

-Five Iron toured internationally throughout the turn of the century, expanding their touring reach across both the European and Oceanic continents.
-In June 2000, Five Iron played five shows in South Africa, one of which was a free concert held in an auditorium in the township of Phuthaditjhaba, where the group spent the majority of the day playing with children from the local orphanage.
-The members of Five Iron noted that nobody in the township had heard of their band and many had never seen an American or even heard rock music before.
+Five Iron Frenzy toured internationally throughout the turn of the century, expanding their touring reach across both the European and Oceanic continents.
+In June 2000, Five Iron Frenzy played five shows in South Africa, one of which was a free concert held in an auditorium in the township of Phuthaditjhaba, where the group spent the majority of the day playing with children from the local orphanage.
+The members of Five Iron Frenzy noted that nobody in the township had heard of their band and many had never seen an American or even heard rock music before.
 In a 2010 interview, Reese Roper stated that everybody cared less about the music "as they just did that we were there".
 He elaborated on the personal impact of this show, noting that "all of the trappings, all of the barriers I had experienced from being in a band and trying to share the love of Jesus Christ had disappeared", describing it as "the best day that I ever remember being in Five Iron Frenzy".